 After delivery, we use pitocin to make your uterus cramp back down, so you don’t bleed.
 You see, after the placenta peels off your uterus, it is left with a placental scab where you can bleed like crazy until your uterus applies direct pressure to itself (think back to your first aid days) and shuts it off.

 Honestly, this makes it a miracle drug.
 I can’t imagine how scary it would be to have just had the joyous delivery of a baby and having a mom who was losing all her blood (because the uterus gets so much blood flow during pregnancy it allows you to lose a lot of blood in that same area after delivery) and you had no tools to stop it.

-I, for one, am extremely grateful for Pitocin and I hate the bad rap it’s gotten on the interwebs but well-meaning doulas and lay midwives who aren’t really explaining the whole spectrum of Pitocin.
+I, for one, am extremely grateful for Pitocin and I hate the bad rap it’s gotten on the interwebs by well-meaning doulas and lay midwives who aren’t really explaining the whole spectrum of Pitocin.
 But, that’s why you’re here today. 🙂

-Pro Tip: Pitocin is routinely given after delivery to help your uterus cramp back down and you have a decreased blood loss.
+Pro Tip: Pitocin is routinely given after delivery to help your uterus cramp back down and help you have decreased blood loss.
 Meaning 99.9% of women likely had it after delivery unless they directly refused it and probably didn’t even notice it was helping them have a healthy outcome.

 Why Does Pitocin Have a Bad Reputation?

 Like all things, Pitocin can be used for both good and evil.
-And that really depends on you, your circumstances and what you’re using it for. 🙂
+And that really depends on you, your circumstances, and what you’re using it for. 🙂

-Like all drugs pitocin needs to be used properly to get its fullest potential and not cause harm.
+Like all drugs, Pitocin needs to be used properly to get its fullest potential and not cause harm.
 So, how do we do that?